Thomas T. Cullen: Education and legal career

 Cullen is a 1996 graduate of Collegiate School in Richmond, Virginia.
-He received his bachelor of arts from Furman University cum laude in 2000.
-He received his juris doctor from the William & Mary School of Law in 2004, where he was inducted into the Order of the Coif.
+He attended Furman University, where he was a four-year member of its Division I Track and Field team, and received his Bachelor of Arts cum laude in 2000.
+He received his Juris Doctor from the William & Mary School of Law in 2004, where he was inducted into the Order of the Coif.
 He was a law clerk to Judge Robert E. Payne of the United States District Court for the Eastern District of Virginia from 2004 to 2005 and for Judge Roger Gregory of the United States Court of Appeals for the Fourth Circuit from 2005 to 2006.

 Cullen served as an assistant United States attorney for the Western District of North Carolina from 2006 to 2010 and for the Western District of Virginia from 2010 to 2013, where he was Deputy Criminal Chief.
 Before becoming U.S. Attorney, he was a principal/partner at Woods Rogers PLC in Roanoke, Virginia, from 2013 to 2018, representing clients in complex civil and criminal litigation.